“Just because you’re paranoid doesn’t mean they’re not after you…”

 Part of our Wishticles series–like listicles, only collaboratively created and always socially redeeming–all the pleasure, with none of the guilt…

 Would it really be better if people believed that things just happened to them, randomly, for no reason at all, or simply because of the limits of human nature and, as a result, became passive, apathetic, and fatalistic?
-Why yes, it would; for one group of people, this would be an ideal state of affairs–the elites that rule over society, including the pundit class that so reliably decries this type of thinking, no matter how many times what seemed outlandishly improbable has turned out to be true: the Tuskegee experiments, Exxon covering up what it knew about global warming because it wanted the Arctic to melt so it could drill more efficiently, Nixon ordering the IRS to audit the tax returns of his “enemies,” and the existence of the “enemies list” itself, any number of environmental disasters around the world.
+Why yes, it would; for one group of people, this would be an ideal state of affairs–the elites that rule over society, including the pundit class that so reliably decries this type of thinking, no matter how many times what seemed outlandishly improbable has turned out to be true: the Tuskegee experiments, Exxon covering up what it knew about global warming because it wanted the Arctic to melt so it could drill more efficiently, Nixon ordering the IRS to audit the tax returns of his “enemies” (and the existence of the “enemies list” itself), any number of environmental disasters around the world, etc. et al.

 The pundit class finds it easy to chortle about conspiracy theories, casually flicking out Occam’s Razor and other methodological or rhetorical devices, because the consequences of the conspiracies that turn out to be real are so rarely visited on them–the Love Canal rarely runs through their backyard.
 If it did, they might have more respect for ideas that are not substantially any less supported by the available evidence than the hunches and inexplicable intuitions in the middle of the night that have ultimately led to some of science’s greatest breakthroughs.

 Sometimes the truth in science is found simply by painstaking application of the scientific method, just as some scoops in journalism are just the result of good solid gumshoe reporting.
-But just as often, as in the case of the discovery of the structure of DNA, best practice is complemented by theorizing that attempts to make sense of it all, accompanied by axioms that while appealing, may seem extraneous to the scientific process (in the case of DNA, Jim Watson had a dogged belief that the structure “had to be pretty,” and so it turned out to be).
+But just as often, as in the case of the discovery of the structure of DNA, best practice is complemented by theorizing that attempts to make sense of it all, accompanied by axioms that while appealing, may seem extraneous to the scientific process.
+In the case of DNA, Jim Watson had a dogged belief that the structure “had to be pretty,” and so it turned out to be; in the case of Watergate, if not for the dogged persistence of Woodward and Bernstein, Nixon would have gotten away with exactly the kind of conspiracy the pundits claim is impossible because ‘too many people would have to keep a secret.’
 Sometimes the conspiracy theory is a necessary part of finding the truth.

 And sometimes it’s necessary just so people can go on, to keep on fighting rather than believe they’ve been condemned, or worse, unacknowleged, by the universe.
-I was a Peace Corps teacher in West Africa when AIDS spread like a California wildfire–or the 1918 influenza epidemic–inexplicably striking down the youngest, the healthiest, the strongest, the most successful, in particularly cruel and ugly ways, while the rest of the world looked on, unable to explain at that time why transmission was apparently heterosexual to a much greater extent among Africans than anywhere else, why so much more rapid, why so extensive and without warning, like the seven plagues of Egypt in one.
+I was a Peace Corps teacher in West Africa when AIDS spread like a California wildfire, inexplicably striking down, like it was nineteen-eighteen-2, the youngest, the healthiest, the strongest, the most successful, in particularly cruel and ugly ways, while the rest of the world looked on, unable to explain at that time why transmission was apparently heterosexual to a much greater extent among Africans than anywhere else, why so much more rapid, why so extensive and without warning, like the seven plagues of Egypt in one.

 In the first category was the belief that AIDS was a biological weapon developed by the CIA and designed specifically to devastate people of color.
 The rationale: the American government hoped to exterminate all or enough of the African population that we could come in and seize all the rich natural resources of the continent for ourselves.
 It’s easy to see, given the level of exploitation they’d already experienced, why Africans would find this completely believable and how it would stiffen their resolve.
-Much as many Americans today have found, in a world where maximizing shareholder value is the value placed before all others, that “working hard and playing by the rules” produces only cynicism where anger is needed–and anger needs a story.
+Much as many Americans today have found that “working hard and playing by the rules,” in a world where maximizing shareholder value is the value placed above all others, is a fast track to the kind of hardened cynicism the real darkies consider more feature than externality.
+Unless we get angry instead–and anger needs a story.

 Rolling Our Own